IDBirth/PDE4430_WS/README.md

 ## Limitations & Next Steps

-- Autonomy for ball detection and collection is not yet integrated.
+- Ball detection and goal generation are available, but closed-loop navigation/pickup behavior is not fully integrated.
 - ros2_control controllers for arms are not implemented.
 - Add evaluation artifacts (maps, screenshots, RQT graph, video link) to strengthen documentation.